philippstucki/ektomm/README.md

 EktoMM
 ======

-EktoMM is a very simple mass mailer for the unix shell written in PHP.
+EktoMM is a mass mailer for the unix shell written in PHP.
 It is split into simple commands which are used in the shell.
-It does only send mails using an external SMTP server and does not include handling of bounces and subscriptions.
+It does only send mails using an external SMTP server and does not include handling of bounces or subscriptions.

 Lists are provided as text files with subscribers one per line.